grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

 12. The colors of blue and orange seem to blend in a bit much on the map, so we need to make them stand out a bit more.
 Using the *Search options* box in the top right, enter `thresholds`.
 Change the base color to Dark Purple by clicking on the orange circle, then clicking on dark purple, and then click outside of that popup window.
 14. For a threshold of 10, change the color to dark Orange using the same method as above.
 15. Delete the 3rd threshold value of 20 by clicking on its garbage can icon.
-16. Click Apply to the leave edit mode of that Panel.
+16. Click Save Dashboard to the leave edit mode of that Panel.
 ## Update the 'Latency for Sockshop App' panel
 Since this service latency graph is viewed by dozens of people, we know statistically that at least 2 people viewing this graph are colorblind.
 That said, the Product owner of Sockshop called the colors 'uninspiring'.
 You also notice that the legend is rough around the edges.
 1. Edit the *Latency for Sockshop App* panel (hover over the panel's title, click the three vertical dots to show the context menu, and then click *Edit*)